scc-digitalhub/platformdocs/docs/data/dremio.rst

 - optimized query pushdown for all sources in native query language
 - virtual datasets based on complex queries available as sources for analytics and external tools

-Cloud ready
+Cloud Ready
 ------------------------------------------
 Dremio is architected for cloud environments, with elastic computing abilities and dynamic horizontal scaling.
 Data reflections can be stored into distributed storage platforms such as *S3*, *HDFS*, *ADLS*.

-Screenshots from the website
+Screenshots from the Website
 ------------------------------------------

 .. image:: ../assets/dremio/dremio_9.png